LangStream/documentation/configuration-resources/data-storage/astra.md

 ### Reading and writing to Astra

-Astra is compatible with Cassandra, so you can use the same agents you use for Cassandra to read and write to Astra, check out the documentation [here](./cassandra.md).
+Astra is compatible with Cassandra, so you can use the same agents you use for Cassandra to read and write to Astra.
+See the documentation [here](./cassandra.md).